litanli/stock-options-mining/README.md

 # stock-options-mining
-Begun as a script written for class, expanded in my personal time
+Begun as a script written for class, expanded in my personal time.